dragonfly-ai/slash/README.md

 # vector

-A Scala 3 Vector Math and Statistics library designed to:
+A Scala 3 vector math and statistics library designed to:

 <ol>
 <li>Cross compile to JVM, Native and JavaScript platforms</li>